danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 The recording engineer goes on to explain that whomever in the ensemble has a solo should take a step closer to the microphone.

+Exapand to my presuppsoing that there is a person within an audience which listens to the result of my organizing of sound filtered throught these stories even tho I don't regard them as real from my perspective.

 In the music that I have produced for this project the presupposition of the imagined audience is that acoustic music is created by living breathing human beings reading sheet music.
 They are using a very special type of physical